Denperidge/html5-boilerplate/README.md

 # HTML5 Boilerplate (modified)

-This repository is my modified version of the HTML Boilerplate, for use in my repositories.
+This repository is my modified version of the HTML Boilerplate, for use in my personal projects.

 These changes include my own Google Analytics link, and some stripped out features from the original that I no longer require (for example, no need for Travis testing for a fork that is intended for my personal sites).
 This is not by any means due to any complaints with the original repository, it's simply me branching out the amazing template into a template with my own quirks built-in, for use on my own websites (seeing as it wouldn't make sense to keep re-cloning and re-doing my changes with every site I build).
 I'll keep track of every change (and why I make them) for personal documentation reasons.